daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <br><br>

-In his book Zero to One, Peter Thiel explores the fundamentals that successful technology startups share in common.
+In his book Zero to One, Peter Thiel explores the strategies that successful technology startups share in common.
 The key takeaway: technology startups should exude seven business fundamentals – otherwise, red flags.
-Here's why these fundamentals are also relevant to productizing Artificial intelligence (AI) solutions in businesses of all shapes and sizes, lessons learned through the perspective of a data scientist in strategy consulting.
+Here's why these mentalities are also relevant to productizing AI solutions in businesses of all shapes and sizes, via lessons learned from the perspective of a data scientist in strategy consulting.

 <br><br>